 PS: is perfect with an Earl Grey tea 🙂

-Flour: “Farina Biologica di Grani Teneri Antichi” from Azienda Agricola Floriddia (first photos), and “Farina Sette Effe Bio” (a mix of wheat, durum, rye, farro, maize, rice and buckwheat flours) from Mulino Marino (last photos), probably my favorite for crostata.
+Flour: stone-ground “Farina Biologica di Grani Teneri Antichi” from Azienda Agricola Floriddia (first photos), “Farina Sette Effe Bio” (a mix of organic stone-ground wheat, durum, rye, farro/spelt, maize, rice and buckwheat flours) from Mulino Marino (last photos), and the photo in the oven was a Crostata made with 2/3 organic stone-ground Einkorn wheat flour (Triticum Monococcum) and 1/3 organic stone-ground whole Spelt flour (Triticum spelta), both from Mulino Marino.

-Butter: Kerrygold for the first cake, a handcraft Italian mountain butter for the second.
+Butter: Kerrygold for the first cake and the one in the oven, a handcraft Italian mountain butter for the last photos.

 Eggs: from free range hens, by a local farmer